 - The week of Spring Break there will be NO BUS DELIVERIES ON FRIDAY, APRIL 2nd.
 Meal boxes will be distributed from the above locations ON THURSDAY, APRIL 1st.

 Meal boxes consist of 7 days' worth of breakfast, lunch, snack, and supper.

 Meal distribution schedule:

-- On Thursdays: The district will distribute meals (breakfast and lunch) based on the number of instruction days weekly via the sites/schools below.
+- On Fridays: The district will distribute meals (breakfast and lunch) based on the number of instruction days weekly via the sites/schools below.